litchie/dospad/README.md

 The package should include a dospad.cfg with all dosbox settings.

 If the package contains a `cover.png` or `scrnshot.png`, it will be used to generate thumbnails for Files app.

+## License

+All the source code is released under GPLv2.
+See `LICENSE`.

+All assets, including images and audios, are copyrighted and provided for your personal use only.
+Do not redistribute without a written permission.